sagarkar10/JobQueue/README.md

 1. Learned about RabbitMQ
 2. Made the docker run work wihout docker compose and understood the underying concept
 3. Difficulty in the Popen Output.
 Pretty nasty.
+4. The `-t` arg in `docker run` caussed the output formatting mess.
 File Structure:

     .